dev-rohith/task-management/README.md

 ## Task Description
 Fix existing issues and implement missing task CRUD features in the provided repository.
+### Go to :- models/task.ts and routes/task.ts complete this files first then walk through all the code and understand problem solution run tests make sure all passing

 ## Task CRUD Operations
 Please go to `routes/task.ts` and complete the TODO Items.